Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Study Design

-The model editing methods can be categorized into four types based on the way knowledge is updated~\cite{huang2024can, wang2024knowledge}: \textbf{Locate-then-edit}: This common model editing paradigm first involves locating the storage positions of knowledge and then modifying the parameters of these positions to achieve knowledge modification. \textbf{Parameter-efficient Fine-tuning}: In contrast to standard full fine-tuning, this method focuses on fine-tuning only the parameters of specific components of the model, thereby reducing computational overhead and memory consumption. \textbf{Memory-based method}: This approach does not directly alter the parameters of the model; instead, it introduces an additional module to record new knowledge.
-When the model's input relates to the edited knowledge, the model's hidden layer state is replaced with the output of the additional module; otherwise, it remains unchanged. \textbf{Meta Learning}: This method involves training a hypernetwork to predict how parameters should shift when editing a given instance.
-During the editing phase, for each edited instance, the hypernetwork is utilized to calculate the parameter shift, and the predicted shifts are subsequently applied to the model's parameters to accomplish the editing process.
-We investigate 10 state-of-the-art model editing methods across the four categories, with brief descriptions of each provided in Table~\ref{tab:methods_description}.
-These ten methods are selected to cover all methods investigated by Li et al.~\cite{li2024model} (a recent empirical study on model editing in software engineering).
-Additionally, we include three extra methods—AlphaEdit, LoRA, and AdaLoRA—to enhance the generalizability of our study.
+The model editing methods can be categorized into four types based on the way knowledge is updated~\cite{huang2024can, wang2024knowledge}. \textbf{Locate-then-edit}: This paradigm first locates where knowledge is stored and then modifies the corresponding parameters. \textbf{Parameter-efficient Fine-tuning}: Unlike full fine-tuning, this method focuses on fine-tuning only the parameters of specific components of the model, thereby reducing computational and memory overhead.
+While such methods are not specifically designed for knowledge editing, several studies~\cite{huang2024can, li2024model, zhang2024comprehensive} adopt them as baseline methods, as this efficient model updating approach aligns with the requirements of model editing. \textbf{Memory-based method}: Instead of modifying model parameters, this approach introduces an additional memory module to store new knowledge, which is queried when relevant inputs are encountered. \textbf{Meta Learning}: This method trains a hypernetwork to predict how parameters should shift when editing a given instance.
+During the editing phase, for each edited instance, the hypernetwork is utilized to calculate the parameter shift, and the predicted shifts are subsequently applied to the model's parameters to perform the edit.
+We investigate 10 state-of-the-art model editing methods across these four categories, with details summarized in Table~\ref{tab:methods_description}.
+The selected methods include all those studied by Li et al.~\cite{li2024model}, a recent empirical study on model editing in software engineering, and additionally include AlphaEdit, LoRA, and AdaLoRA to enhance generalizability.